h8d13/Mac-G5-2005-Restore/README.md

      In Mate Terminal, still as root, enter "ybin -v"

-So i've found mine which pointed to vmlinux and vmlinux.old
+So i've found mine which pointed to vmlinux and vmlinux.old This is importnat because if you're trying to upgrade you need to put the stuff to recover at the bottom properly so you don't have to restart from scratch.

-Don't forget after updating to newest path:
+Don't forget after updating to newest paths, and setting the OLD machine!!!!

-sudo ybin -v
+`sudo ybin -v` do it everytime you make a change.

 Then you should get a funny message "Blessing dev/sda2 with Holy Pinguin Pee" Reload and you should be able to fully update & upgrade

+If you f'ed up you can still get in shell at login by usign CTRL ALT f2 to open a shell.
+And change your boot back to old kernel.
+Only after 50 retries of playing around with x11 settings:

+sudo nano /etc/X11/xorg.conf.d/20-gpu.conf
+`
+Section "Device"
+    Identifier "NVIDIA"
+    Driver "nouveau"
+    Option "NoAccel" "True"
+EndSection
+`
+Save the file.

+echo "export LIBGL_ALWAYS_SOFTWARE=1" | sudo tee -a /etc/environment

+sudo systemctl restart lightdm

 You should be good to go.
-Make sure to reboot.
+Make sure to reboot for the 150th time.

+You should then when you uname -a get `6.12.13` or whatever version you updated to.
+This process can be annoying and complex, especially working with several terminals (OF, Yaboot, and then Linux kernel updates).
+Upgraded from ` 6.0.0.6`